Lake Chevy helped make these videos

 When the air conditioner in your 2003 Pontiac Grand Am starts blowing hot air, you likely have a freon leak.
 Recharging the freon in your AC system is an inexpensive and easy first step to restoring the cooling capacity of your A/C system.
 Most refrigerants include a leak sealer that will seal small leaks in addition to filling the R134a refrigerant.
 The A/C system in your Grand Am consists of a compressor that is belt-driven, an evaporator and freon.
 If there is a problem with your compressor or evaporator, adding freon will not restore cooling.
 How to add freon to your 2003 Pontiac Grand Am: hook up the can of refrigerant (likely r-134a) to the low pressure port.
 When your compressor kicks on, add freon to the correct pressure.
 In addition to cooling, freon lubricates the compressor when it runs.

-Don't be the guy with your third brake light burnt out2003 Pontiac Grand Am SE1 3.4L V6 Sedan (4 Door)
+Harsh downshifts?
+Slipping gears?
+You might be low on transmission fluid2003 Pontiac Grand Am SE1 3.4L V6 Sedan (4 Door)